-Except as disclosed in the section refer "Restated Financial Information -Note 30 - Statement of Related Party Transaction" from the chapter titled "Restated Financial Information" on Page No. 169 of this Draft Red Herring Prospectus, our Group Companies have no business interests in our Company.
+Except as disclosed in the section "Restated Financial Information - Annexure V: Note 30 - Statement of Related Party Transactions" from the chapter titled "Restated Financial Information" on Page No. 178 of this Prospectus, our Group Companies have no business interests in our Company.